sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/6_templates.md

     [[keyword,return]] [[keyword,true]];
 }
 ```
-The implementation of this function follows closely with the [`CXXMemberExpr` visitor from an earlier post](), as it represents the same thing except in a type-agnostic context.
 Dependent class members are annotated with `member-variable`.

 For the sake of this example, let's add a requirement that our `Container` needs to have a public `data` member: